ntnhut/cppdev/docs/source/index.rst

 =====================
-Welcome to CppPro!
+Welcome to CppDevPro!
 =====================

-Learn To Develop C++ Software Like A Pro Even You Are Finding Your First Dev Job - Fundamental tools you need to know in your C++ Software Development.
+Learn To Develop C++ Software Like A Pro - Common tools you need to know in C++ Software Development.

 .. toctree::
    :maxdepth: 2